stonecharioteer/blog/_posts/2021-05-01-a-code-of-honour.md

 experience.

 I've held trainings in Python for all sorts of people, but the ones who've amazed me the most are those who weren't developers.
-I had at at a previous organization, where I trained mechanical engineers who hoped to learn Python and use it in their day-to-day work.
+I once worked at an organization, where I trained mechanical engineers who hoped to learn Python and use it in their day-to-day work.
 Their excitement to learn constantly helped me keep my journey in perspective, and it helped me understand better